 Les Paul Tribute$1,000 – $1,500’50s or ’60s PAF-style HumbuckersLes Paul Tribute Plus$500 – $800Gibson USA ’57 Classic Humbuckers

-Please note that prices and pickup options may vary depending on the specific model, region, and any additional customizations.
-The table above provides a general overview of popular Gibson guitar models and their corresponding Epiphone counterparts.
+Please note that prices and pickup options may vary depending on the specific model, region, and additional customizations.
+The table above overviews popular Gibson guitar models and their corresponding Epiphone counterparts.
 For the most up-to-date information, it is recommended to consult official Gibson and Epiphone websites or authorized dealers.

 Do Gibsons Sound Better Than Epiphones